Trauma-focused Cognitive Behaviour Therapy (TF-CBT)

 TF-CBT is an evidence-based treatment that addresses the needs of clients with problems related to a traumatic experience.

-Recolo offers a highly specialised assessment and intervention service for children and their families affected by traumatic events.
+We offer a highly specialised assessment and intervention service for children and their families affected by traumatic events.

-Traumatic Brain Injuries often occur as a result of a significant event such as an accident or near death experience.
-This often has an emotional and behavioural impact on the child and family.
-These include symptoms of anxiety and arousal, avoidance, and intrusive images and thoughts relating to the incident, which may interfere with the recovery and adjustment.
+Traumatic brain injuries often occur as a result of a momentous event such as an accident or near-death experience and they can have emotional and behavioural impact on the child and family.
+These can include symptoms of anxiety and arousal, avoidance, and relating to the incident, which may interfere with recovery and adjustment.

 Children may not spontaneously report their symptoms, and, as a result, adults might underestimate the trauma.
 Children could also have difficulty understanding concepts such as avoidance and numbing.
 For this reason, evaluation includes observation and reports by parents/carers and teachers.